Penny Marshall Dies: ‘Laverne & Shirley’ Star Was 75

 Director PENNY MARSHALL at the 15th Carousel of Hope Ball at the Beverly Hilton Hotel, Beverly Hills.
 15OCT2002.
 (Credit: Paul Smith / Featureflash - Image/Shutterstock)

 Marshall was born on Oct.
-15, 1943, and grew up in the Bronx.
+15, 1943, and grew up in New York City.

 Cindy Williams and Penny Marshall (Credit: Deposit Photos)